 Each year, the Royal Statistical Society (RSS) chooses a statistic of international importance.
 In previous years, winning statistics were about lawnmower accidents and Kylie Jenner’s impact on the stock market—this year was different.
 This year, the 2018 winning international statistic was the unrecycled percentage of plastic that goes unrecycled; it clocked in at 90.5%.
 But, why do we think that small scale recycling could be solution to that?

 Starting Small with Guerilla Recycling

 An online search for guerilla recycling brings up college students’ environmental groups, small town organizations, and bloggers’ articles.
 The term may be relatively fresh to the internet but it is becoming widespread in practice.
 Guerilla recycling can be any act of recycling not carried out by a local institution.
-In the US cities mentioned above, the marginalized and homeless quietly carry out guerilla recycling.
+In the US cities mentioned above, the marginalized and homeless quietly carry out guerilla or small scale recycling.

 Guerilla recyclers, or “canners,” spend hours sorting waste for recyclables made of glass, aluminum, or plastic.
 They trade these in at local redemption centers using the Bottle Bill, a program currently in ten U.S. states.
 The program has consumers pay a slightly higher tax on recyclable goods; when the empty container is returned to a redemption center, they get the tax back in cash.
 The return is only around two to ten cents per item, but it has become a source of income for many disadvantaged individuals.
 Independent groups like Canners NYC estimate around ten thousand people participate in New York city alone.
 Their website elaborates, “homeless blacks and veterans were among the first to start canning…Latin Americans and Chinese immigrants, the elderly, people who lost or quit their jobs, and college students all can for many reasons.”